yatindaketi/NLP/README.md

 # FALLABOUT-SRMMIC 21

 # POETRY-GENERATION
+## HINGLISH

-## DESCRIPTION
+# DESCRIPTION
- We have developed a NLP(natural language processing) model which automatically generates a poem based on the initial/promt text given as input by the user.
+ We have developed a [NLP](https://www.ibm.com/cloud/learn/natural-language-processing#:~:text=Natural%20language%20processing%20(NLP)%20refers,same%20way%20human%20beings%20can.)(natural language processing) model which automatically generates a poem based on the initial/promt text given as input by the user.

  # Motivation